-The T1, S2, T2, and M1 on line 6 are physical domains, indicating how the attributes are to be assigned to BDD variables.
-In this example, the programmer supplies them for the resolved relation, and the physical domain assignment algorithm discussed in Section 3.4 determines a reasonable assignment for all other expressions.
+The T1, S2, T2, and M1 on line 6 are physical domains indicating how to assign the attributes to BDD variables.
+In this example, the programmer supplies them for the resolved relation, and the physical domain assignment algorithm discussed in Section 3.3.2 finds a reasonable assignment for all other expressions.

 The next step is to remove the resolved call sites from the set of sites left to resolve.
-However, the resolved relation has the method attribute which toResolve lacks, so it must be projected away in line 9 before the resolved call sites can be subtracted.
-After doing this to our example, we are left with the toResolve relation in Figure 4(e).
+The resolved relation has the method attribute which toResolve lacks, so it is projected away in line 9 before the resolved call sites are subtracted.
+After doing this to our example, we obtain the toResolve relation in Figure 4(e).

 The final step is to move up the class hierarchy by replacing each class in the tgttype attribute with its immediate superclass.
-This is done with a composition (in line 10) of the toResolve relation with the extend relation which has been passed in from the hierarchy, and encodes the immediate superclass (extends) relationship.
-In our example, as Figure 4(d) shows, B is a subtype of A. The tgttype attribute is matched with the subtype attribute in the extends relation, and a composition is used rather than a join because the attributes being compared (the subtype) are not needed; only the supertype attribute coming from the extends relationship is needed.
+This is done with a composition (in line 10) of the toResolve relation with the extend relation passed in from the hierarchy, which encodes the immediate superclass (extends) relationship.
+In our example, as Figure 4(d) shows, B is a subclass of A. The tgttype attribute is matched with the subtype attribute in the extend relation, and a composition rather than a join is used because the attributes being compared (the subtype) are not needed; from the extend relation, only the supertype attribute is needed.
 The resulting relation has replaced each object in the tgttype attribute of toResolve with its immediate superclass, as shown in Figure 4(f).
 Before it can be assigned to toResolve, the supertype attribute must be renamed to tgttype to match the schema of toResolve.
 Finally, if the set of call sites to be resolved is not yet empty, the algorithm starts another iteration of the loop to resolve them.
 Figure 4(g) shows the call resolved in the second iteration.
-Together, the relations in Figures 4(c) and (g) show the final result: the targets of calling foo() and bar() with a receiver of type B are A.foo() and B.bar(), respectively.
+Together, the relations in Figures 4(c) and (g) show the final result: the targets of calling foo() and bar() with a receiver of type B are A.foo() and B.bar().